-Sitting on a 460-acre plot of land in northwest Tulsa, the Gilcrease Museum houses one of the world’s most extensive and renowned collections of Native American and Western art and artifacts.
+Sitting on a 460-acre plot of land in northwest Tulsa, Oklahoma, the Gilcrease Museum houses one of the world’s most extensive and renowned collections of Native American and Western art and artifacts.
 It is also said to be home to several resident ghosts.

-Once owned by oilman, art collector and philanthropist, William Thomas Gilcrease, the estate was preserved for the public after his death in 1962.
+Once owned by oilman, art collector, and philanthropist William Thomas Gilcrease, the estate was preserved for the public after his death in 1962.

-William Thomas Gilcrease was born in Robeline, Louisiana on February 8, 1890 to William Lee and Mary Elizabeth (Vowell).
-His mother was of Creek Indian ancestry and shortly after his birth, the family moved to Indian Territory where they lived on Creek Nation tribal lands.
+William Thomas Gilcrease was born in Robeline, Louisiana, on February 8, 1890, to William Lee and Mary Elizabeth (Vowell).
+His mother was of Creek Indian ancestry, and shortly after his birth, the family moved to Indian Territory, where they lived on Creek Nation tribal lands.

 On August 22, 1908, Gilcrease married Belle Harlow, a member of the Osage tribe, and the couple had two sons – Thomas, Jr. in 1909 and Barton Eugene in 1911.

-Two years later, in February, 1924, Gilcrease entered an agreement with W.O.
+Two years later, in February 1924, Gilcrease entered an agreement with W.O.
 Ligon and his wife to sell 13 acres of his land.
-The deal was made under a “contract for deed” and Thomas allowed them to live in the rock house while he traveled abroad.
-But the Ligons defaulted on the payments and the land defaulted back to Gilcrease in 1928.
+The deal was made under a “contract for deed,” and Thomas allowed them to live in the rock house while he traveled abroad.
+But the Ligons defaulted on the payments, and the land defaulted back to Gilcrease in 1928.

-In the meantime, while Thomas was traveling he hired “Chief” Cephas Stout in 1927 to begin remodeling and updating the rock house property.
+In the meantime, while Thomas was traveling, he hired “Chief” Cephas Stout in 1927 to begin remodeling and updating the rock house property.
 A year later, he remarried Norma Smallwood on September 3, 1928.
 Smallwood, the first Oklahoman to be crowned Miss America in 1926, was only 19 years old.
-Though the couple had a daughter named Des Cygne in 1929, the marriage was not to last and it too, ended in divorce on October 3, 1933.
+Though the couple had a daughter named Des Cygne in 1929, the marriage was not to last, and it too ended in divorce on October 3, 1933.

 In 1941, Tom told “Chief” Cephas Stout, who had done the remodeling and updating of the stone house, to convert the barn and garage for storehouses for his artwork and artifacts.
 When complete, he referred to the barn as “His Gallery” and the garage as “His Library.”

-Though the American Indian Museum in San Antonio failed to attract the number of visitors that he thought it would, it did not deter the avid collector.
-In 1947, he made of the shrewdest acquisition of American art in the century.
+Though the American Indian Museum in San Antonio failed to attract the number of visitors he thought it would, it did not deter the avid collector.
+In 1947, he made the shrewdest acquisition of American art in the century.
 Purchasing the entire collection of the late Dr. Phillip Gillette Cole, an avid art collector in New York, the amount paid by Gilcrease at the time wouldn’t buy a single work in the collection today.

-Soon, 63 boxes and 11 crates were delivered to Tulsa which contained twenty-seven bronzes and forty-six paintings by Charles Russell, seventeen bronzes and twelve paintings byFrederic Remington, and numerous documents and correspondence of well known characters in the American West.
+Soon, 63 boxes and 11 crates were delivered to Tulsa, which contained twenty-seven bronzes and 46 paintings by Charles Russell, 17 bronzes and 12 paintings by Frederic Remington, and numerous documents and correspondence of well-known characters in the American West.

-Three years later, in 1958, the Gilcrease Foundation conveyed the museum buildings and grounds to the City of Tulsa.
+In 1958, the Gilcrease Foundation conveyed the museum buildings and grounds to the City of Tulsa.

-During his lifetime, Gilcrease collected more than 10,000 artworks, 250,000 Native American artifacts and 100,000 rare books and documents, including the only surviving certified copy of the Declaration of Independence.
+During his lifetime, Gilcrease collected more than 10,000 artworks, 250,000 Native American artifacts, and 100,000 rare books and documents, including the only surviving certified copy of the Declaration of Independence.

 Today, the museum is managed by Tulsa University but is still owned by the city.